2018 Clapham Book Festival Authors

 M.J.Carter* Crime writer Miranda Carter, the author of the Blake & Avery series of detective novels, appeared at the Clapham Book Festival 2016 at Clapham Library, in the discussion Crime in the Afternoon.
 Miranda lives and writes in Clapham.
 Her latest novel is The Devil’s Feast featuring her Victorian detective duo.

 Bobbie Derbyshire* Bobbie is a novelist and writer based in south London.
 She appeared at the 2016 Clapham Book Festival with her insightful lecture Where Do Novels Come From at Clapham Library.
-Her latest novel is Oz.
+Her latest novel is The Posthumous Adventures of Harry Whitaker ( Sandstone, 2019).

 J.P.Delaney J.P.Delaney’s best-selling novel The Girl Before has drawn plaudits from the world of crime and thriller writing.
 ‘Dazzling… a pitch-perfect psychological thriller’ Lee Child.
 Film rights for The Girl Before have been bought by Universal Films with Ron Howard to direct.

-Sabine Durrant Novelist and journalist, her best selling Lie with Me‘ a taut, character-driven psychological thriller, is a Richard & Judy Book Club Choice.
+Sabine Durrant Novelist and journalist, her best selling Lie with Me‘ a taut, character-driven psychological thriller, was a Richard & Judy Book Club Choice.
+Her latest novel is Take Me In ( 2018, Hodder & Stoughton ).
 Sabine appeared at both the 2016 and 2017 editions of the Clapham Book Festival.

 Elizabeth Fremantle Author of four novels set in the Tudor and Jacobean periods, her The Girl in the Glass Tower‘is a 2016 Times Book of the Year ‘A top-notch literary thriller.
 Shots are fired, troths are plighted, sea voyages taken, escapes dared and mysteries solved‘ Daily Telegraph.
-‘Filled with dense, dark political and social intrigue, this is five-star historical fiction‘ Daily Mail.
+‘Five-star historical fiction‘ Daily Mail.
+Her latest novel is The Poison Bed ( 2018, Penguin )

 Isabelle Grey Novelist Isabelle Grey appeared at the 2016 edition of the Clapham Book Festival at Clapham Library in the discussion Crime in the Afternoon.
 Isabelle’s latest novel Wrong Way Home is the most recent featuring DI Grace Fisher to be published in May 2018.
 She lived in Clapham for many years.